CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

 -> bind_map_addr <-- BOOM

-The one gate is that the calling label has to actually mediate
+the one gate is that the calling label has to actually mediate

-AA_CLASS_NET.
-A bare unconfined login shell does not, so you can't
+AA_CLASS_NET. a bare unconfined login shell does not, so you can't

 just compile and run the PoC from your $HOME and expect a crash.

-But aa-exec(8) into the unprivileged_userns profile —
+but aa-exec(8) into the unprivileged_userns profile,

-And it's loud. trinity --group=net running as the same unprivileged
+and it's loud. trinity --group=net running as the same unprivileged

 user random-walks sa_family into this within a couple of minutes, cold.

-If you fuzz Resolute at all you have probably already hit it and written it off
+if you fuzz Resolute at all you have probably already hit it and written it off

 #include <sys/socket.h>